| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 non-geoManager users.
 In this way privileges for all users

 can be controlled in the appropriate way.
+It is generally easier to provide a

 flexible approach to security using an object-based system